panva/jose/docs/util/decode_protected_header/functions/decodeProtectedHeader.md

 ▸ **decodeProtectedHeader**(`token`): [`ProtectedHeaderParameters`](../type-aliases/ProtectedHeaderParameters.md)

-Decodes the Protected Header of a JWE, JWS, or JWT in any JOSE serialization.
+Decodes the Protected Header of a JWE, JWS, or JWT without authenticating the token.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/decode/protected_header'`.